Saima Thakor

-Saima Thakor (born 13 September 1996) is an Indian cricketer who plays for the national team.
+Saima Thakor (born 13 September 1996) is an Indian cricketer who plays for the India women's national team.
 She represents Mumbai in domestic cricket and UP Warriorz in the Women's Premier League.

 Career

 Thakor plays domestic cricket for Mumbai women's cricket team.
 In February 2024, she was signed by UP Warriorz at a price of ₹10 lakh to play for them in the Women's Premier League auction.
 She played football and was a goalkeeper for her college team.

 In August 2024, Thakor was named in India women's team as a travelling reserve for the 2024 ICC Women's T20 World Cup.
 In October 2024, she earned maiden call-up for national team for the ODI series against New Zealand.
 She made her One Day International (ODI) debut in the first ODI of the same series on 24 October 2024.
 She took two wickets on her first ODI match.
 She made a 70 run partnership with Radha Yadav against New Zealand in the second ODI was the highest 9th-wicket partnership for India in women's ODIs.
 She made her Women's Twenty20 International (T20I) debut against West Indies on 15 December 2024.
 She took her first T20I wicket dismissing West Indies player Qiana Joseph.